We meet on the third Wednesday of alternating months at 5:30 pm at the church.

 The Social Action Committee along with others in the wider community worked to bring about a new community bulletin board in the center of Black Mountain.
 Tom Motzko crafted it and it was dedicated to UUCSV member Rita Styer who was on the committee and died in November, 2010.
 Chamber Executive Director Bob McMurray cuts the ribbon on November 23 as Rita's family and others celebrate the opening and remember Rita's love of community and family.

-In a survey of our congregation, we decided that peace advocacy should be our number one social concern to address.
+In a survey of our congregation in 2004-2005, we decided that peace advocacy should be our number one social concern to address.
 Thus, on August 6, 2005, sixteen members and friends of our congregation journeyed to the gates of the Y–12 plant in Oak Ridge, TN, for the commemoration of the 60th anniversary of the dropping of the atomic bomb on Hiroshima.
 We joined over one thousand others from all over the nation to protest the continued enhancement of nuclear weapons.
 This was the largest such gathering in east Tennessee history.

 MLK Peace Walk